 "You are the best field trip ever. . .
 The Rosson House was so fun, I wish you could sell it to me."– Tristan, age 9

-Heritage Square’s field trips and Traveling Trunk program are suspended until further notice!
+Heritage Square’s field trips have been suspended until further notice

 for a journey back in time with your students and learn how people lived in early Phoenix.
 Our field trips and traveling trunk promote learning, innovation, and imagination.
 History and culture come to life through engagement with artifacts, analysis of primary sources, and experience with hands-on activities.
 Travel to us for a field trip or check out a trunk so the field trip can come to you.